-The Ministry of Social Policy and Youth has been promoting the process of DI in Croatia and has provided funds in order for this to happen.
-The policy 'Operational Plan of Deinstitutionalisation and The transformation of Social Welfare Institutions and Other Legal Entities Performing Social Welfare Activities in the Republic of Croatia 2014-2016' has enabled a shift from people being admitted to institutions to the DI of care.
+The Ministry of Social Policy and Youth has been promoting the process of DI in Croatia, and has provided funds in order for this to happen.
+The policy 'Operational Plan of Deinstitutionalisation and Transformation of Social Welfare Institutions and Other Legal Entities Performing Social Welfare Activities in Republic of Croatia 2014-2016' has enabled a shift from people being admitted to institutions, to the DI of care.

-Social welfare homes largely administer supported Housing itself for persons with disabilities and civil society organisations for persons with disabilities.
+Supported Housing itself is largely administered by social welfare homes for persons with disabilities and civil society organisations for persons with disabilities.